Said Shahtahmasebi, PhD.

 “I am desperately sad we had no insight into his mental health problem and so were not able to prevent this tragedy.”
 (Shahtahmasebi, 2005)

 In this sentence the GP admits that there were no mental illnesses present and that the death could not be prevented.
 Due to this admission the GP shows his ignorance by claiming there was an unknown mental illness.
 In other words, a presumption of mental illness is made due to suicide not due to any evidence.

 However, this example further supports the rationale of repeating the mental illness-suicide mantra to establish it as a fact.
-With a lack of critical approach

 It is on this ridiculous “fact” that most suicide prevention strategies are based, which is betrayal of public trust.

 Such behaviour is against the ethos of academic research and a collaborative approach.